CORE

 What data exchange formats will CORE support?

-• CORE will ingest a variety of dataset formats, including SAS v5 XPORT, Dataset-XML, Dataset-JSON, and CSV.
+• CORE ingests a variety of dataset formats, including SAS v5 XPORT, Dataset-JSON, and CSV.

 • As an open-source application, vendors can extend CORE to add support for additional dataset formats.